Johnson & Johnson vaccine shipments to states dwindle to zero as production freeze continues

 Emergent said this week that it is working with the FDA and Johnson & Johnson to fix the problems, win certification and get production back on line.

 “We have already started making improvements and we are fully committed to making the necessary short- and long-term enhancements to meet or exceed FDA’s standards,” the company said Tuesday.
-Johnson & Johnson did not respond to a request for comment.
+Johnson & Johnson, which has taken over production oversight at the Emergent plant, provided no details but said it is continuing to “partner closely” with the U.S. government on the facility.

 Emergent officials are scheduled to appear at a hearing of the House select subcommittee on the coronavirus crisis on Wednesday.